MuGdxy/GalDesigner/Application.Event.md

 - A Event is triggered, Application can get this event and event's data(input key or mouse position).
 - Process this event.
-- Send this to GameBox.
+- Send this to GalEngine.